First, let’s review what a resume isn’t.

 Education – For someone using a combination format, education is less crucial.
 However, it’s still definitely worth placing on the resume.

-As you can probably guess, the combination format merges bits and pieces from both chronological and functional formats.
+As you can probably guess, the combination resume format merges bits and pieces from both chronological and functional formats.
 Like the functional format, it focuses on specific qualifications, yet the body of the document contains professional experience similar to chronological format.
 This format is generally reserved for those with a great deal of experience in a particular industry.

 Step 2: Set Up Your Contact Information